Richard-Cvbs/php-blog/README.md

 # php-blog
-Simple Blog Site made with php, interacts with a SQL database
+Simple Blog Site made with php, interacts with a SQL database (Maria DB)